New Mexico Drywall Installation and Texture Contractor (GS-7) - Books & Courses Rental Package

 • Included Rental Book: Code of Federal Regulations - 29 CFR Part 1926 (OSHA)

-This reference supports study of federal construction safety standards, including worker protection, fall protection, scaffolds, ladders, hazard awareness, personal protective equipment, and general jobsite safety requirements.
+This OSHA construction safety reference supports study of construction safety standards, ladders, scaffolds, fall protection awareness, personal protective equipment, material handling, hazard recognition, access, housekeeping, and worker protection requirements.

 • Included Rental Book: New Mexico Commercial Building Code (NMAC 14.7.2), 2021